Release candidate: Godot 4.5.1 RC 1

 Jump to the Downloads section, and give it a spin right now, or continue reading to learn more about improvements in this release.
 You can also try the Web editor, the XR editor, or the Android editor for this release.
 If you are interested in the latter, please request to join our testing group to get access to pre-release builds.

-The cover illustration is from Whimside, a creature collector where your pixel art companions keep you company at the bottom of your screen.
-You can buy the game on Steam, and follow the developer on Bluesky or YouTube.
+The cover illustration is from RAM: Random Access Mayhem, a rougelike where you play as the enemies.
+You can buy the game or try out the demo on Steam, and follow the developers on Twitter or YouTube.

 Highlights